jreisinger/myk8s/README.md

 COMMANDS:
-   logs      Prints logs of containers services  Prints services in YAML consumable by kubectl graph     Visualizes relations of each pod help, h   Shows a list of commands or help for one command
+   logs      Prints logs of containers services  Prints services in YAML consumable by kubectl graph     Visualizes relations of a resource help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS: